 - Financial crime and money laundering.

-They are of various nationalities including Russian, Georgian, Armenian and Belarusian.
+They are of various nationalities including Armenian, Georgian, Russian and Ukrainian.

 “Thieves in Law” have been identified by Project Millennium countries as a priority area of investigation.